mal-lang/icsLang/README.md

 Maven, and follow the instructions at
 <https://maven.apache.org/install.html> to install Maven.

-## Building exampleLang and running the unit tests
+## Building icsLang and running the unit tests

 The
 [MAL compiler](https://github.com/meta-attack-language/malcompiler)